-- C. State Approvals: In order for 17-SPGP-01 to be valid, permittees must obtain the following state approvals prior to commencement of work in waters of the U.S.: - 1) Virginia Department of Environmental Quality (VDEQ) Virginia Water Protection (VWP) permit - 2) VMRC permit, when required - VDEQ informal resolution, letter of agreement, executive compliance agreement or consent order when the 17-SPGP-01 is utilized for resolution of non-compliance and/or enforcement (at Corps discretion).
+- C. State Approvals: In order for 17-SPGP-01 to be valid, permittees must obtain the following state approvals prior to commencement of work in waters of the U.S.: - 1) Virginia Department of Environmental Quality (VDEQ) VWP permit - 2) VMRC permit, when required - 3) VDEQ informal resolution, letter of agreement, executive compliance agreement or consent order when the 17-SPGP-01 is utilized for resolution of non-compliance and/or enforcement (at Corps discretion).

-The 17-SPGP-01 may also be used for activities excluded from State VWP permitting when those activities are associated with a larger residential, commercial, institutional development and/or linear transportation project that requires state approval..
+The 17-SPGP-01 may also be used for activities excluded from State VWP permitting when those activities are associated with a larger residential, commercial, institutional development and/or linear transportation project.